Signal (software): Security

 Following the 2016 Democratic National Committee email leak, it was reported by Vanity Fair that Marc Elias (the general counsel for Hillary Clinton's presidential campaign) had instructed DNC staffers to exclusively use Signal when saying anything negative about Republican presidential nominee Donald Trump.

 In March 2017, Signal was approved by the sergeant at arms of the U.S. Senate for use by senators and their staff.

 On 27 September 2019, Natalie Silvanovich, a security engineer working in Google's vulnerability research team at Project Zero, disclosed how a bug in the Android Signal client could let an attacker spy on a user without their knowledge.
-The bug allowed an attacker to phone a target device, mute the call, and the call would complete - keeping the audio open but without the owner being aware of that (however they would still be aware of a ring and / or a vibration from the initial call).
+The bug allowed an attacker to phone a target device, mute the call, and the call would complete – keeping the audio open but without the owner being aware of that (however they would still be aware of a ring and / or a vibration from the initial call).
 The bug was fixed the same day that it was reported and patched in release 4.47.7 of the app for Android.

 In February 2020, the European Commission recommended that its staff use Signal.
 Following the George Floyd protests, which began in May 2020, Signal was downloaded 121,000 times in the U.S. between 25 May and 4 June.
 In July 2020, Signal became the most downloaded app in Hong Kong on both the Apple App Store and the Google Play Store after the passage of the Hong Kong national security law.

 As of January 2021, Signal is a contact method for securely providing tips to major news outlets such as The Washington Post, The Guardian, The New York Times, and The Wall Street Journal.

-Candiru claims the ability to capture data from Signal Private Messenger with their spyware, at a fee of €500.000.
+The spyware companies Candiru and FinFisher claim the ability to extract messages from Signal when installed on a phone using their spyware.
+Some forks of Signal attempt to combat this by encrypting data at rest.

 On 9 August 2022, Ismail Sabri Yaakob, the Prime Minister of Malaysia, reported that his Signal account was "hacked" and infiltrated by a third party, sending out messages and impersonating the politician.
 No details were disclosed regarding the method used to gain access to the account.